DEFRA/quke/README.md

   - This will run Quke using Chrome
 - ` bundle exec rake firefox`
   - This will run Quke using Firefox
+- ` bundle exec rake browserstack`
+  - This will run Quke using using Browserstack's [automate](https://www.browserstack.com/automate) feature (you must have provided a username and authorisation key as a minimum)

 If you want more control and access to all the options available to cucumber (see the full list with `bundle exec cucumber --help`) run Quke using